bonvision/bonvision.github.io/_pages/001_info.md

 * [Create basic Stimuli: Adding a sequence within observations, Adaptation example](/pages/05-Adding-sequence)

+***

+### Upcoming pages

 * [Create basic Stimuli: Logging](/pages/06-Logging) (_Coming soon_)(Todo: to explain how to set up logging data on the same stimulus as above)

+* How to calibrate curved displays - MeshMapping

+* Suggestions to synch ePhys or Calcium imaging systems to the stimuli

+* Workflow for Gamma calibrating a display

+* Workflow for automated screen position calibration